-We also conduct a human evaluation with the help of graders proficient in English from an internal grading platform.
+We also conduct a human evaluation with the help of graders proficient in English from a third-party grading platform.
 We randomly select 200 prefixes with length of 32 from the test set of Wikitext-103.
 For each prefix, we use different models (MLE, Unlikelihood, and SimCTG) with two decoding methods (nucleus sampling and contrastive search) to generate text continuations with length of 128.
-To examine the generality of our approach across different model sizes, we include a large size SimCTG which is obtained by fine-tuning GPT-2-large (774M parameters) that consists of 36 Transformer layers with 20 attention heads.
+To examine the generality of our approach across different model sizes, we include a large size SimCTG (i.e., SimCTG-large) which is obtained by fine-tuning the GPT-2-large model that consists of 36 Transformer layers with 20 attention heads.
 All generated results, plus the reference text, are randomly shuffled and evaluated by five graders, which results in 9,000 annotated samples in total.
-The evaluation follows a 5-point Likert scale (1, 2, 3, 4, or 5) for each of the following features:4
+The evaluation follows a 5-point Likert scale (1, 2, 3, 4, or 5) for each of the following features:6